 Learning from Masters

 Learning from the Masters is an informal discussion group where a member introduces a photographer - or genre - that inspires him/her.
 This is followed by a group discussion.
 The setting is informal – drinks and eats served - and there are no rules about the photographer “master” that may be introduced.
-The master may be old, modern, classic, avant garde, well-known, unknown and the member may use any medium for the introduction, whether a video, slide show, printed images, library books etc. During the following month members are encouraged – but not forced to – take photographs ‘in the style of” the master introduced to show the group the following month.
+The master may be old, modern, classic, avant garde, well-known, unknown and the member may use any medium for the introduction, whether a video, slide show, printed images, library books etc.

 10 October meeting: We’ll have a double-bill.